Kai289371298/CS498final/readme.md

-the wandb key has been commented out in BC.py for privacy; fill in "XXXXXXX" with your key to make it runnable.
+The wandb key has been commented out in BC.py for privacy; fill in "XXXXXXX" with your key to make it runnable.

-dependency:
+## Dependency

 torch==1.10.0
 stable-baselines3==1.6.2